 - Click Save.
 You can now assign people to the app (if needed) and finish the application setup.

 For detailed instructions on running a user provisioning log from Okta, check out this article from Okta's Help Center!

 If you don't populate timezones for your users in Okta, the timezone will be set to Pacific time by default within Salesforce.

-Create two groups in Okta or Active Directory (if you are syncing groups from Active Directory).
-The group name should be similar to Simpplr_User and Simpplr_Admin.
+Create three groups in Okta or Active Directory (if you are syncing groups from Active Directory).
+The group name should be similar to Simpplr_User, Simpplr_App_Manager and Simpplr_Admin.
 You'll use these groups to control user access on Simpplr.

 - Log in to the Okta Admin page.

 - Navigate to Application > Application and search for your Salesforce org.
 In the results, click the Application name.

 - Click on Assignments, then Assign on the left side of the screen.
 Choose Assign to Groups.

 - Search for the group called Simpplr Admins and click Assign.